xushuhere/Grocery-List/GroupProject/Docs/DesignDocument.md

 ## 2 Architectural Design

-*The architecture provides the high-level design view of a system and provides a basis for more detailed design work.
-These subsections describe the top-level components of the system you are building and their relationships.*
+Our design encorporates a Three Tier architecture that decouples UI, Logic, and Data Storage components of the system.

 ### 2.1 Component Diagram

 The following diagram shows the overall system architecture and it's components.
-Our design encorporates a Three Tier architecture that decouples UI, Logic, and Data Storage components of the system.
-This helps improve system maintainability.
+A Three Tier architecture that decouples UI, Logic, and Data Storage components of the system helps improve system maintainability.

 #![alt tag](Images/ArchitectureComponent.png)